GoddumuriRaju/30-Days-of-DevOps/README.md

 # 30-Days-of-DevOps
-30 Days of DevOps with the course of DevOps Shack.
+30 Days of DevOps, following the course of DevOps Shack in YouTube.